SiliconLabs/peripheral_examples_simplicity_sdk/series3/adc/scan_interrupt/readme.md

-# Peripheral Examples - ADC Single Window Compare #
+# Peripheral Examples - ADC Scan Interrupt #

 ## Summary ##

-This project demonstrates using the ADC peripheral's window comparison feature with a single-ended, external input.
+This project demonstrates using the ADC peripheral to take single-ended analog measurements of two external input channels and four internal supply channels, with interrupt upon conversion completion of the six channel scan.

-The window comparator is configured to interrupt on ADC conversion results which are inside the specified window.
-A GPIO is toggled ON/OFF while within the ADC interrupt handler, signaling that last conversion result fell within the specified window.
-The most recent conversion result within the comparison window is also stored in a global variable.
+Within the application initialization, after GPIO and ADC peripherals are configured, the ADC is triggered in software for continuous conversion of the scan table.
+The ADC interrupt handler, located in RAM to minimize conversion latency, triggers when conversion of the scan table completes and stores the calculated voltage to a results buffer before clearing the interrupt flag and returning to the main application loop.
+A GPIO output is set at the beginning and cleared at the end of the interrupt handler to demonstrate execution time.

 NOTE: To modify this example to take a differential external measurement, the negative port and pin for scan table entries must change.
 To take a differential measurement, the analog multiplexer selection must consist of one EVEN ABUS channel and one ODD ABUS channel.